Avenza Fortress - Torre di Castruccio

 History

-Its optimal position along the ancient Via Aemilia Scauri (then called ' Romea' or 'Francigena '), and nearby the Tyrrheanian Sea, only about 3 Km far from the ancient city of Luni, the city known a great development in the Middle Ages: like center for the export of the marble, trading port for varrious goods and cattle.
-In the 13th century Avenza become part of the Vicariage of Carrara, the town was encircled by fortified walls and its military strategic importance grow.
-Its castle, built leaning against the city walls, in the successive centuries was strengthened: in 14th century by Castruccio Castracani, Lord of Lucca, and in 15th by the powerful family of the Marquises Malaspina.
-In the second half of 1500 Alberico Cybo Malaspina drained surroundings plain and restructured all the fortifications.
-In 1848 the inhabitants of Avenza tried to get independence from the commune of Carrara, attempt repeated many times always without success.
+Its optimal position along the ancient Via Aemilia Scauri (then called 'Romea' or 'Francigena '), and nearby the Tyrrheanian Sea, only about 3 Km far from the ancient city of Luni, the city known a great development in the Middle Ages: like center for the export of marble and a trading port for various goods and cattle.
+In the 13th century Avenza became part of the Vicariage of Carrara; the town was encircled by fortified walls, and its military strategic importance grew.
+Its castle, built leaning against the city walls, was strengthened in the successive centuries: in the 14th century by Castruccio Castracani, Lord of Lucca, and in 15th by the powerful family of the Marquises Malaspina.
+In the second half of 1500 Alberico Cybo Malaspina drained the surroundings and restructured all the fortifications.
+In 1848, the inhabitants of Avenza tried to get independence from the commune of Carrara, attempt was repeated many times, always without success.

 More info & notes